5 beetrot companion plants and what you should avoid

 Cabbage thrives in various soil conditions.
 Flourishing in well-drained soil enriched with compost, it adapts to pH levels ranging from slightly acidic to neutral.
 Adequate moisture and sunlight foster robust growth and ample foliage.
 Belonging to the Brassicaceae family, alongside esteemed companions like kale and Brussels sprouts, cabbage epitomizes the culinary versatility and natural elegance found within the garden's domain.

-Planting these plants next to beetrot have huge negative effects on the development of your plant.
+Planting these plants next to beetrot has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your beetrot.
 Because of these negative effects, we don’t recomment growing the plants below next to your beetrot.

 Pole Bean